HubTou/MinecraftRegionScanner/README.md

 1.01 2019-08-06

     - Fixed bug #1 (Tile entities for modified or deleted blocks are not removed)
-    - Detect and report invalid chunk locations
+    - Added detection and report of invalid chunk locations

 1.00 2019-07-18